Skip to main content

 On Saturday mornings, Hillel hosts student-led minyan and provides Shabbat lunch each week.

 There is no kosher meal plan, however, kosher food is readily available on campus.
 There is a station in the main undergraduate dining hall called L'Chaim which serves hot certified Kosher meals for breakfast, lunch, and dinner most days of the week.
 In addition, kosher prepackaged food is available all day in nearly every eatery on Washington University’s campus!
 The Washington University meal plan system works on a declining balance of points.
 Everything you buy at any campus eatery will cost a certain number of points.
 Kosher food works on the exact same system!
-Additionally, you can join Hillel for kosher shabbat dinners and holiday meals, and shabbat lunch Hillel hosts shabbat lunch nearly every Saturday.
+Additionally, you can join Hillel for kosher Shabbat dinners and holiday meals, and Shabbat lunch.

-10. How can I arrange to stay with a Jewish student when I visit?
+11. How can I arrange to stay with a Jewish student when I visit?

 There are many Jewish students willing to host prospective students.
 We will do our best to match you up with someone who has some of the same interests, enjoys similar activities, or who closely matches your level of observance.
-Please allow at minimum of 3 weeks before your arrival so we can find you a host.
+Please allow a minimum of 3 weeks before your arrival so we can find you a host.
 We do advise that you still book a hotel in case a student is unable to host.

 Reach out to Rina at rina@washuhillel.org to get connected.

-11. This is my first time away from home for the High Holy Days.
+12. This is my first time away from home for the High Holy Days.
 What are my options?

 Each holiday will be a great experience for you as Hillel provides meals, services, and the opportunity to celebrate with an active community.
 More than 1,000 students attend our High Holy Day services, meals, home hospitality, or other holiday programs.
 For more information about High Holidays with Hillel visit washuhillel.org/highholidays.

-12. What is the Jewish community like in St. Louis?
+13. What is the Jewish community like in St. Louis?

 St. Louis, Missouri is a large, friendly Midwestern city with excellent culture, great parks and kosher Ted Drewes frozen custard.
 St. Louis boasts one of the strongest Jewish communities in the country – comprised of approximately 60,000.
 The St. Louis Jewish community has over 25 vibrant, diverse congregations and six Jewish Day Schools that reflect the full range of Jewish religious experience.
 St. Louis has one of the finest Holocaust museums in the U.S. and our Saul Brodsky Jewish Community Library has 22,000 titles.
 Our JCC is one of the largest and most active Jewish community centers – with programs and services for people of all ages, including daycare and camps for children and teens.
 The Staenberg Family Complex, which features state-of-the-art health and work out facilities for people of all ages.
 For more information, visit www.jewishinstlouis.org.

-13. Yes, yes, a thousand times yes!
+Yes, yes, a thousand times yes!
 We offer Birthright trips every winter and summer break through Israel Outdoors, Birthright's most popular trip provider!
 Israel Outdoors is unaffiliated with any particular Jewish movement.
 This trip is geared for all students, regardless of their Jewish backgrounds!
 It's actually the only non-denominational, pluralistic Birthright trip offered specifically for WashU and other St. Louis area students.
 We work with our trip provider to plan our itinerary piece by piece and craft the best experience possible based on our favorite spots from previous trips.
 Find out more at washubirthright.com or email Rina Gersten at rina@washuhillel.org

 Additionally, for WashU students who do not identify as Jewish, we have a specialized Campus Leaders in Israel Experience (CLIE) program.
 You can find out more by visiting washuhillel.org/clie or emailing Rabbi Jordan at rabbijordan@washuhillel.org.